I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/ntddk/nf-ntddk-keleaveguardedregion.md

 <p>None</p>

 ## -remarks
 <p>Guarded regions can be nested, so APCs are only reenabled once the thread exists the outermost guarded region.</p>

 <p>For more information about guarded regions, see <a href="https://msdn.microsoft.com/library/windows/hardware/ff542925">Critical Regions and Guarded Regions</a>. </p>

-<p>Guarded regions can be nested, so APCs are only reenabled once the thread exists the outermost guarded region.</p>

-<p>For more information about guarded regions, see <a href="https://msdn.microsoft.com/library/windows/hardware/ff542925">Critical Regions and Guarded Regions</a>. </p>

-<p>Guarded regions can be nested, so APCs are only reenabled once the thread exists the outermost guarded region.</p>

-<p>For more information about guarded regions, see <a href="https://msdn.microsoft.com/library/windows/hardware/ff542925">Critical Regions and Guarded Regions</a>. </p>

-<p>Guarded regions can be nested, so APCs are only reenabled once the thread exists the outermost guarded region.</p>

-<p>For more information about guarded regions, see <a href="https://msdn.microsoft.com/library/windows/hardware/ff542925">Critical Regions and Guarded Regions</a>. </p>